openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ** authorization code flow {{RFC6749}} section 4.1

 ### OAuth Scopes
-Depending on the OAuth Authorization Service features, the client SHALL discover the OAuth scopes as follows:
+Depending on the features supported by the OAuth service and the SSF APIs, the client SHALL discover the OAuth scopes as follows:

 1. If the Resource Server, hosting SSF configuration APIs, supports OAuth Protected Resource Metadata {{OPRM}} then the client MUST obtain the required scopes by using it.